 Bonus Tip: Many places in the region will close on Monday’s and Tuesday’s so be sure to check opening times to avoid fomo.

 Explore Dayboro Town

-Spend some time wandering around the delightful Dayboro Town.
-There are a number of fantastic cafes lining the main street as well as the ever-popular Dayboro Bakery, a gelato shop, butcher, book store and a couple of boutiques too.
-Find Dayboro Village here.
+Spend some time wandering around the delightful Dayboro Village.
+There are a number of fantastic cafes lining the main street as well as the ever-popular Dayboro Bakery, a gelato shop, butcher, a book store and a couple of boutiques too.

 If you only do one walk in the region, make it the Piccabeen Walk!
 This short, 1 km circuit will take you through the subtropical and eucalypt rainforest.
-There’s a boardwalk section which is just lovely, winding past giant trees and an abundance of birdlife.
-Find the Piccabeen Walk here.
+There’s a boardwalk section that is just lovely, winding past giant trees and an abundance of birdlife.

 Bonus Tip: Visiting on the weekend?
 Add the Lyell Deer Sanctuary and Ocean View Estates Winery to your itinerary too!

-If you love a good lookout spot, head to the Dahmongah Lookout for sweeping views of the Glasshouse Mountains, Caloundra city, Moreton Bay and the Bay Islands.
+If you love a good lookout spot, head to the Dahmongah Lookout for sweeping views of the Glasshouse Mountains, Caloundra, Moreton Bay and the Bay Islands.
 If you’re brave enough, try getting up at sunrise or simply time your visit for sunset for the best golden light possible.
-Find the Dahmongah Lookout here.

 Famous for the iconic Woodford Folk Festival, a visit to Woodford is a great addition to any Samford and Dayboro itinerary.
 There are some great local stores along the main street, including some cute cafes and a couple of great thrift stores too.
 We grabbed lunch and a cold beer at the Woodford Village Hotel.
 Find more things to do in Woodford here.